List of tourist attractions in Udaipur

-The Ahar Cenotaphs are a group of royal cenotaphs of the Maharanas of Mewar, located about 2 km east of Udaipur.
-It has about nineteen cenotaphs of various Maharanas cremated, including one of Maharana Amar Singh, who reigned from 1597 to 1620.
-Nearby is also Ahar Museum, where on display is limited but very rare earthen pottery, as well as some sculptures and other archaeological finds.
-Some pieces date back to 1700 BC, and a tenth-century metal figure of Buddha is a special attraction.

-Sukhadia Circle

-Sukhadia Circle is situated in Panchwati.

 Lake Badi

 Badi Lake is an artificial freshwater lake built in the village of Badi, about 12 km from the city of Udaipur.
 Built by Maharana Raj Singh I (1652–1680), it was aimed to counteract the devastating effects of a famine.
 This lake covers an area of 155 km2., and is graced by three artistic chhatris (kiosks or pavilions).
 Devoid of any commercial activity, the Badi Lake gives a view of a never-ending expanse providing a serene and calm atmosphere to the visitors.